santiment/academy/src/docs/labels/proxy/index.md

 ## Description

-A proxy contract is a special type of contract that serves as an intermediary between the user and the actual contract.
+A proxy entity is a special type of entity that serves as an intermediary between other entities.

-Instead of interacting directly with the target contract, all calls are directed through the proxy, which then delegates the request to the intended target contract.
+For example: Instead of interacting directly with the target contract, all calls are directed through the proxy, which then delegates the request to the intended target contract.
 This allows for a greater degree of control and flexibility over the contract's behavior.

-The main advantage of using a proxy pattern is the ability to implement upgradability for your contracts.
-By keeping the proxy contract immutable, you can easily upgrade the underlying target contract without having to redeploy the entire system.
-This is a significant benefit as it saves time, resources, and reduces the risk of downtime during the upgrade process.
 ## API Name

 `proxy`

 ## Label Examples

-MakerDAO Proxy Contract [0x00002c65ba1e64d2fd8c6ffb7160fd6bde9e17dd]
+MakerDAO DSProxy Contract [0x00002c65ba1e64d2fd8c6ffb7160fd6bde9e17dd]

 ## Available Blockchains